Rocket Italian Review (2023): I Tested The Course Thoroughly

 Rocket Italian’s sheer volume of content stands out

-As I mentioned above, the highest tier package for Rocket Italian (called ‘The Works’) provides you with 183 lessons in total across three difficulty levels.
+As I mentioned above, the highest tier package for the Rocket Italian course (called ‘The Works’) provides you with 183 lessons in total across three difficulty levels.

-The breadth and scope of the content is indeed large and depending on the amount of time you spend studying in a typical week, would probably be something you could continue referring to over a period of years rather than weeks or months.
+The breadth and scope of the content is indeed large and depending on the amount of time you spend studying in a typical week, would probably be something you could continue referring to over a period of years to learn Italian rather than weeks or months.
+I’ve criticized competitors before over their shallow depth (e.g. see my Mango Languages review) but Rocket Italian stands out as having tremendous depth.

 In addition to a Survival Kit of foundational terms and expressions, the content is broken down into 2 main sections: